An Admeasurer must visit all vessels prior to their first Panama Canal transit to perform a Transit Vessel Inspection (TVI)

 If your engine does fail and you delay your exit from the Canal, you could lose your buffer deposit or face other charges for a tow or other assistance.

-You are not permitted to use sails in Canal waters.
+You are not supposed to use sails in Canal waters.
 This stems from a situation where a yacht lost control and ran in front of a big ship.
+Sometimes an Advisor will allow you to set a sail:

 The Admeasurer will fill out, and ask you to sign, a pile of papers including: